Reduwan-Nyx/Reduwan-Nyx/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... fiverr
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+Javascript
 - 👯 I’m looking to collaborate on ... react.js
 - 🤔 I’m looking for help with ...
 Aws
 - 💬 Ask me about ...
 Anything